 Previously known as “Mogador”, and currently known as the “Windy City of Morocco”, Essaouira is the perfect escape from the heat and chaos of Marrakech.

-For those looking to visit Essaouira on a budget, here are my tips for enjoying the Windy City without spending lots of money.
+In this budget travel guide to Essaouira, I’ll provide my best tips for enjoying the Windy City without spending lots of money.

 But if you want more time laying on the beach and absorbing the chilled out, beach-town atmosphere, stay overnight in a cheap hostel.

-You can sleep in a dorm room for 70 Dirhams a night ($7), check Hostelworld for the best hostel option for you.
+You can sleep in a dorm room for 70 Dirhams a night ($7)

 Sunscreen: I laid on the beach for about 20 minutes and got absolutely cooked by the sun.
 You don’t realize how strong the sun is until it’s too late, so definitely wear sunscreen.